HardisonCo/.github/international/slovakia/sk-health/hms-act/index.md

 ## Integration Points

-This document outlines how HMS-ACT is integrated with sk_Health systems in Slovakia.
+This document outlines how HMS-ACT is integrated with sk-health systems in Slovakia.